heaton84/LEDJeb/README.txt

 *               INSTALLING PLUGIN               *
 *************************************************

-Copy LEDJeb\bin\Debug\LEDJeb.dll to your KSP Plugins folder.
+1. Copy LEDJeb\bin\Debug\LEDJeb.dll to your KSP Plugins folder.

 For Steam users, this is at C:\Program Files (x86)\Steam\SteamApps\common\Kerbal Space Program\Plugins

+2. Register "7 Segment.ttf" by right-clicking on it and selecting "Install"

 *************************************************